-A successful workout isn’t always about going full out and pushing the limits.
-Walking is a wonderful way to stay fit – it has many health benefits, and it puts less strain on the joints than high-impact sports such as running.
-Head outdoors, enjoy some fresh air and turn your walk into a workout with these tips from Polar ambassador Brooke Turner.
+Walking workouts aren’t about going full out and pushing your limits, but they are a wonderful way to stay fit – with many health benefits, like putting less strain on the joints than high-impact sports, such as running.

 If your usual walking route has benches scattered along it, for example at a park or along a foot path, incorporate the following for every lap that you complete or every 5th bench/5 minutes (1 or 2 rounds per bench stop):

-If you don’t want to be walking the streets with your light dumbbells, you could always take a drink bottle with you and swap arms while you are walking to help encourage you to use your arms, focus on your posture and activate your core.
+If you don’t want to be walking the streets with your light dumbbells, you could always take a drink bottle with you and swap arms while you’re walking.
+This will encourage you to use your arms, focus on your posture and activate your core.

 If you liked this post, don’t forget to share so that others can find it, too.